 A.W.
 Tozer, “What comes into our minds when we think about God is the most important thing about us.”

-1. “So Moses and Aaron did it; as the Lord commanded them, thus they did.”
+- “So Moses and Aaron did it; as the LORD commanded them, thus they did.”

-2. Genesis 6:22 was the last time this statement was made.
+- Genesis 6:22 was the last time this statement described someone in the Bible.

 Genesis 6:22, Thus Noah did; according to all that God had commanded him, so he did.